hariomahlawat/OfflineLLM/README.md

 On startup the backend container runs `python -m app.boot` as the `llm` user.
 This indexes any PDFs mounted into `./data/persist` and simply logs a message if none are found.
+Ensure this directory exists and is writable so that admin uploads can be saved.

 ### Air‑gap deployment